dnknth/ldap-ui/README.md

 - Asynchronous LDAP backend with decent scalability
 - Available as [Docker image](https://hub.docker.com/r/dnknth/ldap-ui)

 The app always requires authentication, even if the directory permits anonymous access.
-Credentials are validated through a simple `bind` on the directory (SASL is not supported).
-What a user can see and edit is governed entirely by directory access rules.
+Credentials are validated via a simple `bind` (SASL is not supported); what a user can see and edit is governed by the directory's access rules.

 ## Usage